voltrevo/voltrevo-event-emitter/README.md

   console.log('boom'); // only one boom
 });

-// .on and .once return Collection elements, which have .value (your handler)
+// .on and .once return Collection handles, which have .remove
-// and .remove

 ee.emit('unicorn');